theantonius/loom/README.md

-# loom
+# Open Source Laser Cut Loom

-A hand loom laser cutter template
+This is a laser cutter template for a hand loom.